FAQs / Patient Information

 Do I need a referral?

 No. You do not need a referral to access physiotherapy.
-However, we do welcome referrals from other health professionals.
+However, we welcome referrals from other health professionals.
 If you are eligible for a care plan, WorkCover, DVA or other third-party funding, a referral is required.
 For Workers’ compensation patients, please provide your approved claim number and current medical certificate at time of appointment booking or at your initial appointment.
 For DVA patients, please bring your referral and other relevant paperwork to your first appointment or send through in advance.

 What should I expect at my initial physio appointment?

 Before attending your initial appointment, you will receive a patient intake form via your email.
 Please complete this ahead of your appointment.
 We provide 45-minute initial appointment.
 This allows our physiotherapists to understand and assess your concern(s) before discussing a tailored treatment plan.
-Forms of education/advice of your condition, hands-on therapy and exercise program prescription will be used in your first and subsequent consultations.
+Forms of education/advice of your condition, hands-on treatment and exercise program prescription will be used in your first and subsequent consultations.

 Do I choose follow-up or extended subsequent appointment?

 Our 30-minute follow-up appointment aims to review treatment progress of the same initial condition.
 If you are a returning patient seeking physiotherapy for a different/new condition, we recommend our 45-minute extended appointment.
 This allows extra clinical care and discussion of a new treatment plan.
 If you are a returning patient seeking physiotherapy of more than 1 body area, we also recommend an extended appointment.
+60-minute physiotherapy appointment is also available for multiple and complex conditions.

 Do you offer dry needling?